xpportal/Micro-Plugin-Publisher/README.md

 The XR Publisher Plugin Updater simplifies the process of deploying and maintaining WordPress plugins specifically designed for XR (Extended Reality) applications.
 It provides a user-friendly interface within Local WP to:

 1. Validate your plugin's metadata
-2. Upload your plugin files to the SXP Digital platform
+2. Upload your plugin files to the SXP Digital platform's 3D plugin repo
 3. Generate distribution URLs for your plugin
 4. Enable automatic updates for end-users